tetris245/ULTRAbc/README.md

 Changes for future version

+* Added Lobbies buttons in Chat Search (they replace the lobby switch system added in R100)
 * Changed position of AutoJoin message (for R100 compatibility)
 * Changed position of FREE and OUT buttons for chat rooms with map feature
 * New commands: